visgl/react-google-maps/README.md

 };
 ```

-Or you can create your own hook for this:
+Or you can extract your own hook from this:

 ```tsx
 function usePlacesService() {